 San Joaquin Valley College (SJVC) was founded in April, 1977 as a private, for-profit career college dedicated to providing high-quality occupational training.
-Founders Robert and Shirlev Perrv the established first campus Visalia, in California, training health care professionals.
+Founders Robert and Shirley Perry established the first campus in Visalia, California, training health care professionals.

-Today, the College offers Associate of Science degrees and Certificates of Completion in the areas of medical, business, and technology at its campuses in Bakersfield, Delano, Fresno, Fresno Trades Education Center (TEC), Hanford\, Hesperia, Lancaster, Madera\, Modesto, Ontario, Porterville, Rancho Cordova, Rancho Mirage, Santa Maria, Temecula, and Visalia campuses.
-The College also offers several degree- and certificate-granting programs via the Online Modality.
+Today, the College offers associate of science degree and certificate of completion programs in the areas of medical, business, and technology at its campuses in Bakersfield, Delano, Fresno, the Fresno Trades Education Center (TEC), Hesperia, Lancaster, Modesto, Ontario, Porterville, Rancho Cordova, Rancho Mirage, Santa Maria, Temecula, and Visalia.
+The College also offers baccalaureate degree, associate degree, and certificate programs via the Online Division.